jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 \end{align*}
 $$

-where in this case the (transposed) Jocobian $(D\pi_\theta(s))^\top$ has its column gradients be with respect to the underlying parameters $\theta$ (we are treating state $s$ as a constant since we are optimizing the parameters, not states!).
+where in this case the (transposed) Jacobian $(D\pi_\theta(s))^\top$ has its column gradients be with respect to the underlying parameters $\theta$ (we are treating state $s$ as a constant since we are optimizing the parameters, not states!).

 That looks almost identical to what we see in literature, except instead of $D\pi_\theta(s))^\top$, the literature writes $\nabla_\theta \pi_\theta(s)$.
 You might be expecting some fancy mathematical insight to make the connection.
 I regret to inform you that this difference is just an abuse of notation.
 If you look at description after equation 7 in the [DPG paper](https://proceedings.mlr.press/v32/silver14.pdf), you will see they simply define $\nabla_\theta \pi_\theta(s)$ to be the transpose Jacobian.

 ## Why explicitly expand the chain rule?

-We've finally seen how to arrive at the DDPG/DPG policy gradient, but there is a good chance you have a final question: in an era of autodifferentiation, why does literature expand the chain rule?
+We've finally seen how to arrive at the DDPG/DPG policy gradient, but there is a good chance you have a final question: in an era of auto differentiation, why does literature expand the chain rule?
 Why not just use the more recognizable expression $\nabla_\theta Q(s, \pi_\theta(s))$?
-After all, with an autodifferentiation library we will simply compute $Q(s, \pi_\theta(s))$ and then ask the library to compute the gradient for us.
+After all, with an auto differentiation library we will simply compute $Q(s, \pi_\theta(s))$ and then ask the library to compute the gradient for us.

 Although I can't know for certain what drove the authors to expand the chain rule, I can offer some plausible reasons behind their decision.
 Here are a few possible motivations:

 **(1)** The first reason is historical.
-Although it's hard to imagine a time when we wern't all using autodifferentiation libraries, that time did exist, and it wasn't _that_ long ago.
+Although it's hard to imagine a time when we weren't all using auto differentiation libraries, that time did exist, and it wasn't _that_ long ago.
 If you don't have automatic differentiation, you're going to want a clear expression to implement yourself.
-By expanding the chain rule, it makes it clear that you need a way to compute the gradient of the Q-function with repsect to the actions, and the Jacobian of the policy with respect to the policy parameters.
+By expanding the chain rule, it makes it clear that you need a way to compute the gradient of the Q-function with respect to the actions, and the Jacobian of the policy with respect to the policy parameters.

 Before deep networks took over, RL researchers often used simple linear functions.
 Linear functions have very simple gradients that you can compute efficiently.
 As a result, researchers could easily calculate the Jacobian and gradients of their linear policy and Q-functions separately and then compute the product, without relying on an automatic differentiation system.
 In fact, the DPG paper specifically focused on linear function approximation.